 If you ever get anything into your ears, it must be removed with great care; you may even need to see a doctor if a child pushes something into their ears.
 You really should not be putting anything into your ears without good reason.

 When cleaning your ears, you should not be using cotton buds!
 The ear is naturally cleaned by the wax, that is what it is for!
 Trying to remove the wax with a cotton-tipped swab, may irritate the inner ear, and the bud can push the wax deeper into the ear, causing build-up.

 If you do not clean the inner ear, it will take care of itself.
-Very few people need to have excess wax removed from the ears, and should you be one of them, you should see a healthcare professional, or buy some drops to loosen the wax.
-Do not try to clean it with cotton buds.
+Very few people need to have excess wax removed from the ears, and should you be one of them, see a healthcare professional, or buy some drops to loosen the wax.
+Do not clean it with cotton buds.

 It is recommended by doctors that people who play water sports, spend a lot of time in the water, or have problems with water being trapped in their ears often, use a cap or earplugs to stop the water from entering their ears

 When the outer ear is struck, for example playing a sport then blood can pool in the outer ear.
 If you are hit in the side of the head, get your ears checked by a friend for swelling, bruising or a change in shape.

 Blood accumulating around the injured area can cut off the supply to other areas of the outer ear.
 If you catch this early, it can be treated and stop deformities to the shape of your ear.